mh-skjelvareid/massimal/dataset_publishing/readme_boat_dropcam_imaging.md

-# Massimal ground imaging dataset (walking)
+# Massimal dropcam imaging dataset (boat)
-This file is a description of a dataset with geotagged images from the intertidal zone collected by walking.
-The description is general and not connected to one specific location or dataset.
+This file is a description of a dataset with underwater video and geotagged images collected by towing a camera from a boat.
 The remainder of the file describes the research project that collected the data, the camera equipment used, and the image geotagging process.

 ## The MASSIMAL research project
 This dataset was collected as part of the "MASSIMAL" project (Mapping of Algae and